openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 defined for the course.
 In this example, Pass is set to 60%, so at the end of the course, learners with a grade of 0.60 or higher can receive certificates.

-.. note:: Learner scores on the **Progress** page are a snapshot of the current state of the problem score database.
-They can, at times, be out of sync with actual problem scores.
-For example, asynchronicities can occur if the weight of a live problem was changed during an assignment, and not all learners have resubmitted their answers for that problem.
+.. note:: Learner scores on the **Progress** page are a snapshot of the scores that were calculated when learners submitted answers to the problems.
+It is possible that the scores displayed on the **Progress** page are different from scores that would be obtained if you recalculated them today, if changes were made to the problems.

+   For example, if the course team changes a released problem's total possible points, learners who submitted answers to the problem before the change will have grades on the **Progress** page that do not reflect the problem's new number of total possible points.
+This asynchronicity will remain until either the course team rescores the changed problem, or until affected learners resubmit responses to the changed problem.

 .. _A Students View: